 Speaking at the beginning of the episode, podcast host Boons, a jewellery designer and consultant at The British Academy of Jewellery, said: “I have invited two fantastic guests to join me in a remote discussion on how we can navigate the new reality we face, in particular about marketing and promotion and also displaying our work.

 “With many fairs cancelled, galleries and museums still closed, the usual way we present and network are still unavailable.
 I therefore have invited Rachael Taylor and Andrew Martyniuk, the founders of The Jewellery Cut and both active members in the jewellery field, to reflect on this challenge.”

-The podcast also offers an insight into what The Jewellery Cut Live – one of the only global jewellery shows to remain as a live event this year – might look like when it returns on September 20th and 21st, 2020.
+The podcast also offers an insight into what The Jewellery Cut Live – one of the only global jewellery shows to remain as a live event this year – might look like when it returns on October 11th & 12th, 2020.
 To book your ticket to the show, which will be held at The Royal Institution in London’s Mayfair, click here.

 To listen to this episode of The British Academy of Jewellery’s The Lockdown Series podcast with The Jewellery Cut, you can download it from the BAJ website here or download it through Apple Podcasts or Spotify.

 *Since this podcast was recorded, The Goldsmiths’ Company has subsequently released a statement on the Black Lives Matter movement, which can be viewed here